sophlzy3/workout-timer/README.md

    - **Rest Times**: Rest between sets and after exercise
    - **Media URL**: Optional link to exercise demonstration

-### Starting a Workout
-1. From the dashboard, click "Start" on any workout card
-2. The workout begins with a 5-second warmup
-3. Follow the on-screen prompts for each phase:
-   - **Exercise Phase**: Complete the exercise
-   - **Rest Phase**: Take your rest period
-   - **Complete**: Workout finished!

 ### Managing Workouts
 - **Edit**: Click "Edit" on any workout card
 - **Export**: Use the dropdown menu on workout cards to export individual workouts
 - **Bulk Export**: Use Quick Actions to export all workouts
 - **Import**: Use Quick Actions to import workout files

--
 ### 📊 Workout Management
 - **Import/Export**: JSON and text format support
 - **Workout Library**: Save and organize multiple workouts